Brennii96/order-management/README.md

 Add your database credentials to the array in `core/init.php`;

-First of all create the Schema and tables to be used:
+You can either create the schema and import Products and Clients I used in testing from the `orderManagement.sql` file.
+Or use the queries below to create the schema and tables and start fresh.

 `CREATE SCHEMA 'order_management';`